 The only actor in the show who does poorly is oddly enough the legendary Marlon Brando.
 The role of Dr Moreau appears to have been deliberately tailored for Brando to play to his well-known eccentricity – he about the size of a blimp, decked out rather laughably in white robes and kabuki makeup.
 (Val Kilmer claims that Brando made his own costume out of mosquito netting).
 In one of the more bizarre scenes, Fairuza Balk tips a bowl of ice-cubes into a bucket Brando wears on his head – why who knows, the only answer would seem to be something to do with Brando’s wilful penchant for eccentricity.

 Previous films versions of the H.G.
-Wells book are The Island of Lost Souls (1932) starring Charles Laughton as Dr Moreau, which still remains the definitive version, and the disappointing The Island of Dr Moreau (1977) with Burt Lancaster as Dr Moreau, as well as the uncredited Filipino-made Terror is a Man (1959) and the cheap Dr Moreau’s House of Pain (2004).
+Wells book are The Island of Lost Souls (1932) starring Charles Laughton as Dr Moreau, which still remains the definitive version, and the disappointing The Island of Dr Moreau (1977) with Burt Lancaster as Dr Moreau, as well as the uncredited Filipino-made Terror is a Man (1959) and The Twilight People (1972), and the cheap Dr Moreau’s House of Pain (2004).

 John Frankenheimer’s other films of genre interest are the classic Cold War brainwashing black comedy The Manchurian Candidate (1962); Seven Days in May (1964), a political thriller about an armed coup to overthrow The President; the rejuvenation syndicate film Seconds (1966); and Prophecy (1979) about a mutant bear.
 Richard Stanley had previously made the excellent Cyberpunk film Hardware (1990) and the supernatural serial killer film Dust Devil (1992) and later returned with the H.P.
 Lovecraft adaptation Color Out of Space (2019).